 Overheated structure: widmanstatten structure

-The width of heat affected zone is related to welding method, welding parameters, size and thickness of weldment, thermal physical property of metal material and joint form.
+The width of the Heat Affected Zone (HAZ) is influenced by several factors, including the welding method, welding parameters, size and thickness of the weldment, thermal physical properties of the metal material, and joint form.

 Methods for controlling and improving the properties of welded joints

 Material matching” primarily relates to the choice of welding materials.